jsdecena/prestashop-paypal/Readme.md

-#Basemodule

-####Basemodule is my barebone goto module.
+#Paypal module for prestashop

+####WIP prestashop module for paypal

 ###How to use this:

+- You need to install the Paypal SDK via composer.

+- Run this on your root dir `composer require paypal/rest-api-sdk-php`

-- Clone this repo in your prestashop module directory.
+- Then clone this repo in your prestashop module directory.

-- Install the module.

 - Enjoy!